IP-CAM/Kashier-Plugin-for-Opencart-v.3.x/README.md

 ### Features

-- Fully PCI DSS compliant as a Level 1 Service.
+- Fully PCI DSS compliant as a Level 1 Service for merchant operating in Egypt.

 - IFrame Integration.